Gauntlet173/lawmirror/README.md

 Ctrl-Left - promote the current hierarchical element and its children if possible.
 Ctrl-Up - Add a header to the current section or subsection, if it doesn't already exist, and go to it.
 Ctrl-Down - Add a wrapup text to the current section, subsection, or paragraph, if it doesn't already exist, and go to it.
-??? - Turn the selected text into a span, and give it a name.